 The Fixed Member does not need to be the same designated person each meeting, but each agency should come to the CES and HMIS meetings knowing who their Fixed Member is for voting purposes for each meeting.
 Fixed Members (other than for the FMCoC LEAB) are also required to be FMCoC Members in good standing.
 Since Standing Committees report to the CoC and CoC Board, the CoC Board has the authority to approve, deny, or, remove Fixed Members and/or Committee Officers.
-Reasons include, but are not limited to, when Fixed Members do not meet the qualifications for the Committee's Fixed Membership requirements, or are not meeting the qualifications outlined in this section or requirements listed in the Committee's own Charter/Bylaws.
+Reasons include, but are not limited to, when Fixed Members are not meeting the qualifications outlined in this section or requirements listed in the Committee's own Charter/Bylaws.